Visiting the Svalbard Ice Caves: The Tour I Took & 4 Unique Others!

 Once we reached the ice caves, we took in the beautiful landscape: it was still blue hour, that classic February aesthetic that is one of the most beautiful times of year in Svalbard, but a tiny tinge of pastel pink lit up the tips of the snow-capped mountains, signaling the end of the polar night.

-We walked a short distance to the entrance of the ice caves, finding the ladder that had been placed there by previous tour operators.
+We walked a short distance to the entrance of the ice caves, finding the ladder that had been placed there by the tour operators in the past few weeks after scouting out this ice cave.

 The exact location of the visited ice cave changes each year—it is a natural and, thus, ever-changing phenomenon, after all.

-The ice cave we got to explore this year (winter 2024) was utterly spectacular.
-This year, we went to an ice cave inside Tellbreen (or Tell Glacier, breen is Norwegian for glacier).
+The ice cave we got to explore this year was utterly spectacular.
+For the 2024 season, we went to an ice cave inside Tellbreen (or Tell Glacier; breen is Norwegian for glacier).

 Everything was covered in thick layers of ice crystals that glittered in the shine of my headlight, and the fantastic ice formations were mesmerizingly beautiful.